Figure 1. The NI cDAQ-918x Gigabit Ethernet chassis expand the NI CompactDAQ platform to remote or distributed measurement applications.

-- Link-local addressing provides automatic IP addressing in the absence of a DHCP server.
+- Link-local addressing provides automatic IP addressing without a DHCP server.

-- Multicast DNS (mDNS) delivers automatic resolution and distribution of hostnames in the absence of a DNS server.
+- Multicast DNS (mDNS) automatically resolves and distributes host names without a DNS server.

-- DNS Service Discovery (DNS-SD) offers automatic discovery of network services such as printing or data acquisition.
+- DNS Service Discovery (DNS-SD) automatically finds network services such as printing or data acquisition.

 With Zeroconf technology, you can plug an NI CompactDAQ system directly into your computer or local subnet, and it appears automatically in the NI Measurement & Automation Explorer (MAX) configuration utility without any network setup or configuration.

-In addition, a new Web configuration interface built into the firmware of the cDAQ-9188 helps you manage your system through a Web browser without installing any software on your host machine.
-The utility is built on Microsoft Silverlight, a new technology that provides a seamless user experience between the Web and the desktop.
-You see the same configuration screen whether you use a Web browser or MAX.
+In addition, a new web configuration interface built into the firmware of the NI cDAQ-918x helps you manage your system through a web browser without installing any software on your host machine.
+You see the same configuration screen whether you use a web browser or MAX.

-Figure 3.
-With the embedded Web server on the cDAQ-918x chassis, you can remotely configure your NI CompactDAQ system from a Web browser or from MAX.
+Figure 5.
+With the embedded web server on the cDAQ-918x chassis, you can remotely configure your NI CompactDAQ system from a web browser or from MAX.

 NI CompactDAQ Ethernet systems provide the flexibility of measuring low-speed DC data and high-speed dynamic signals in the same instrument.
-The chassis backplane includes the NI-STC3 timing and synchronization controller, which is capable of managing up to seven hardware-timed data streams for multiple analog I/O, digital I/O, and counter I/O measurement tasks.
-Combined with your choice of more than 50 different NI C Series I/O modules, this technology enables the NI CompactDAQ platform to provide a broad spectrum of I/O capabilities for mixed-measurement systems.
+The chassis backplane includes the NI-STC3 timing and synchronization controller, which can manage up to seven hardware-timed data streams for multiple analog I/O, digital I/O, and counter I/O measurement tasks.
+Combined with your choice of more than 50 different C Series I/O for measurements such as temperature, pressure, voltage, acceleration, current, resistance, and strain, this technology enables the NI CompactDAQ platform to provide a broad spectrum of I/O capabilities for mixed-measurement systems.
 You can install a thermocouple module next to an accelerometer module and acquire from both modules simultaneously at different rates because each can synchronize to a separate timing engine.
-This alleviates the need to decimate or parse lower-speed data from the higher-speed data.
+This alleviates the need to decimate or parse lower speed data from the higher speed data.

-Figure 4.
-More than 50 different sensor-specific NI C Series I/O modules are available for creating custom, mixed-measurement systems.
+Figure 6.
+More than 50 different sensor-specific C Series I/O modules are available for creating custom, mixed-measurement systems.